sourcegraph/about/blogposts/2021/integration-testing.md

 Before having the backend integration testing, we were relying entirely on end-to-end tests written in JavaScript.
 These tests would boot up a virtual browser, move the cursor, and click buttons to simulate a real user using the Sourcegraph application.

 The problem with this approach is that it's not always stable and it's easy to either time out or miss the button.
 The CI pipeline ends up becoming undependable, incurring a loss of trust in the end-to-end tests.
-Instead, we wanted to remove the browser manipulation layer and hit the APIs directly for the most parts of the tests in the end-to-end test suite.
+Instead, we wanted to remove the browser manipulation layer and hit the APIs directly for most parts of the tests in the end-to-end test suite.

-Instead of booting up a virtual browser, moving cursor around and clicking buttons that are hard to predict when to be available, our backend intergration testing gets rid of the UI and hitting the same GraphQL API endpoints that our web app would.
+Instead of booting up a virtual browser, moving the cursor around and clicking buttons that are hard to predict when will be available, our backend intergration testing gets rid of the UI and hits the same GraphQL API endpoints that our web app would.
 Integration tests pretend our client is the browser and the user, and do all the steps necessary to simulate what a user does.
 They can then verify that a function is working as expected.

 ## Discovery process